He has pulled his creations' strings for TV show producers Sid and Marty Krofft and filmmaker Tim Burton.

 "I have some new characters that I want to introduce," he said.
 "I have Johnny Cash and Mick Jagger and another puppet called Big Mama Blues that I'm starting to develop now.

 "She's kind of like Big Mama Thornton, whom I love.
-Her song 'Hound Dog' was great and that was what gave Elvis the idea to do his version."

 Although Spencer does some shows that are adult in theme, the performances for Park Silly will be family friendly.